Elisa2515/data_science_2025_spring/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

+*Observations* - What is your response to the question above?

+Penicillin shows clear Gram-positive preference (lower MIC values)

+Neomycin is most consistently effective across Gram types

+Streptomycin shows wide variability, with some Gram-negatives being susceptible

+The clinical threshold (MIC ≤ 0.1) is most consistently achieved by neomycin

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
+- Why?

+Visual 3 (Box plot) is most effective because:

+Clearly shows distribution differences between Gram types

+Highlights the clinical threshold with reference line

+Allows easy comparison across all three antibiotics

 #### Guiding Question 2